dkempen/degiromatic/README.md

 # DEGIROmatic

-Passively invest in ETFs and stocks with automated portfolio balancing via the DEGIRO broker.
+Passively invest in ETFs or stocks with automated portfolio balancing via the DEGIRO broker.

 ## Features

-- **Passive** - Set and forget, so you don't forget to invest your balance.
+- **Passive** - Set and forget, so you don't have to remember to invest your balance.
 Ideal with scheduled payments.
-- **Portfolio** - Define your ETF and/or stock portfolio with a target allocation ratio.
+- **Portfolio** - Define your ETFs or stocks portfolio with a target allocation ratio.
 - **Rebalancing** - Finds the optimal way to rebalance your portfolio with new orders to match your target allocation.
 - **Limits** - Set limits for maximum and minimum orders amounts, and maximum fees.
 - **Scheduling** - Run monthly, daily, or anything in between on a custom schedule.